plumier/plumier/docs/Extend.md

 Above code showing that we create a custom authorizer by directly returned the `@authorize.custom()`, its mean the `shopUser` function is a custom decorator that can be applied on controller or method.

-Above authorizer reads the metadata information of current request to check wether the method has parameter named `shopId` and extract the shopId value from the `ctx.parameters`.
+Above authorizer reads the metadata information of current request to check wether the method has parameter named `shopId` and extract the shopId value from the `metadata.actionParams`.
 By using this trick this decorator can be reuse in any method has parameter named `shopId`.

 Custom authorizer above can be applied easily on the previous controller.